rnsloan/pii-logger/README.md

 To build a new release:

 1. add a new git tag
-2. push the tag to github
+2. push the tag to GitHub
 3. `make release`
-4. create the new release in github and add the files in `/build` as assets
+4. create the new release in GitHub and add the files in `/build` generated from the previous step as assets